 The river originates in the northern slopes of the San Gabriel Mountains in north Los Angeles County, undulating and growing as it welcomes water from a community of contributing canyons.
 It flows through Tie Canyon, Aliso Canyon, Soledad Canyon, the Santa Clarita Valley, the Santa Clara River Valley, and the Oxnard Plain in Ventura County.
-In all, it traverses roughly 100 miles until it ultimately enters the Pacific Ocean.
-The entire river spans 1,600 square miles.
+In all, it traverses 84 miles until it ultimately enters the Pacific Ocean.
+The entire river covers 1,600 square miles of land.
 Approximately 40% of its watershed flows in Los Angeles County and 60% in Ventura County.

-There are many natural and human-made hydrologic features that are part of the area and in most cases part of the Santa Clara River.
-These include but are not limited to Castaic Lake (formed by Castaic Dam on Castaic Creek); creeks flowing through San Francisquito, Bouquet, Mint, Agua Dulce, and Aliso canyons; South Fork, Placerita Creek, Newhall Creek, Drinkwater Reservoir, Dry Canyon Reservoir, Quail Spring, Towsley Canyon and the Los Angeles Aqueduct.
+There are many natural and human-made hydrologic features that are part of the area and in most cases part of the upper Santa Clara River.
+These include but are not limited to Castaic Lake (formed by Castaic Dam on Castaic Creek); creeks flowing through San Francisquito, Bouquet, Mint, Agua Dulce, and Aliso canyons; South Fork, Placerita Creek, Newhall Creek, Drinkwater Reservoir, Dry Canyon Reservoir, Quail Spring, Towsley Canyon and the Los Angeles Aqueduct California State Water Project.